Get

 Health

 Ragdolls are generally thought to be exceptionally healthy pets.
 They don’t have a lot of health issues to mention, but certain ones show up in the breed.
-A significant concern specific to the Ragdoll breed is called hypertrophic cardiomyopathy.
+A significant concern in the Ragdoll breed is called hypertrophic cardiomyopathy.

-This is a heart disease found in cats that is very commonly diagnosed in the Ragdoll breed itself.
+This is a heart disease found in cats that is commonly diagnosed in the Ragdoll breed when compared to some other breeds.
 If you suspect that your cat has any issues, always speak with your veterinarian for guidance.
 Proper vetting is essential to ensure that you stay ahead of any oncoming illnesses.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!